bgd-labs/aave-proposals-v3/src/20231205_AaveV3Ethereum_IncreaseGHOBorrowRate100BpsTo635OnAaveV3/IncreaseGHOBorrowRate100BpsTo635OnAaveV3.md

 ## Simple Summary

-This AIP proposes an increase in the GHO borrow rate from 5.35% APY to 6.35% APY to support the GHO peg restoration and align borrowing costs with market rates.
+This AIP proposes an increase in the GHO borrow rate from 5.22% APR to 6.22% APR to support the GHO peg restoration and align borrowing costs with market rates.

 ## Motivation